wuyichen24/go-music/readme.md

 ## Differences to The Original Source Code
 - Make sure the code is runnable (Fix some issues in the original source code).
 - Better documentation.
+- Add comments to make the code easy to read.